Tanushdas22/PropertyFindr/README.md

 You can install these libraries using pip: pip install requests beautifulsoup4 apscheduler

-The script uses a proxy to send requests.
+The script uses DataImpulse's proxy to send requests, so that Blueground doesn't flag our bot for "Unusual Activity"

 Do not forget to update the email configuration in the send_email function.